French scientist who promoted one of Trump’s favorite coronavirus cures may soon be out of a job

 In the spring of 2020, only a few months into the outbreak, he announced that the end of the crisis was near.
 Among the reasons for his optimism were hydroxychloroquine, an easily available antimalarial drug, and azithromycin, an antibiotic, which he had praised as an effective treatment against covid-19.

 Fox News took note.
-President Trump began touting the drugs as possible “game changers” and said he had himself started to take hydroxychloroquine.
+President Donald Trump began touting the drugs as possible “game changers” and said he had started to take hydroxychloroquine himself.
 In a surprise visit that April, French President Emmanuel Macron even flew to Marseille to meet with the scientist.

 Much of the world has moved on — to focus on vaccines and other treatments.
 Raoult, however, has dug in.
 He has continued to speak out in favor of hydroxychloroquine.
 Meanwhile, his support for coronavirus vaccines has been lukewarm.
 Some of his biggest fans can now be found among the vaccine skeptics at France’s weekly protests.

-While France was one of the world’s most vaccine-skeptical nations when coronavirus vaccines were rolled out late last year, it now has a higher vaccination rate than the United States.
-Anti-vaccine protesters represent a minority in France, but their vigorous protests in recent weeks echo many of the sentiments found among U.S. opponents of vaccination.

-Speaking to The Washington Post this past week, Raoult said he plans to remain in his job, citing pleas from his institute’s councils to remain in office.
-He previously compared the efforts to remove him to a “coup,” and added in the interview this week that it was prompted by jealousy.
+Speaking to The Washington Post this past week, Raoult said he plans to remain in his job at the IHU Méditerranée Infection institute, citing pleas from his institute’s councils to remain in office.
+He has compared the efforts to remove him to a “coup,” prompted by jealousy.

 “Either you’re successful, or people like you.
 It’s very hard to get both,” he told The Post.